yter1613/yter1613/README.md

 ### 🎭 UI Automation

-Worked with **Selenium and Playwright** for web application automation.
+Worked with **Selenium and Playwright** to automate web applications.

 * Developed and maintained UI automation suites
 * Automated functional and regression scenarios